giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/GeometricKandelDistributionGenerator.md

 Calculates the tick of the lowest priced price point and the index of the first ask.
 It is assumed the parameters are sensible based on, e.g., a call to getTickDistributionParams.

-**`Dev`**

-if midBaseQuoteTick becomes a tick, then it is arbitrarily chosen to be a bid to simplify the math.
-So, if mid==min then firstAskIndex is 1.
-To have no bids, mid should be strictly less than min.

 #### Parameters

 | Name | Type | Description |